 My doula has guided us toward online options for birth class, cutting our research time in half.
 She has promised that if some policy change precludes her being there in person, she will accompany virtually.
 I do hope she can be with me in person because her physical presence has a soothing effect on me.
 But even her virtual presence would be much better than no doula at all.

-SC: What are your big-picture, long-term worries?
+Seattle’s Child: What are your big-picture, long-term worries as an expectant mom during COVID-19?
 What are your hopes and what are you doing to stay positive?

 Erin Wilcox: My doula suggested that a positive energy bubble will be essential for helping smooth the road for our baby’s arrival.
 That’s at every level, from hormonally to how we all choose to interact with each other under stress and what outcomes we see from these small, significant series of choices.
 So I’ve signed up for a daily online meditation being offered through my yoga lineage, and I have hit “pause” indefinitely on listening to my Stephen King audiobook (I happened to be reading “The Stand” when all this happened — what are the chances?!) and switched to stuff by Anastasia Wilde, whose shapeshifter romances are super fun.

 I have concerns about possible shortages of supplies the baby might need if they have any special needs.
 And in general what kind of attention they might receive if this assembly-line system of medical care, already maxed out because of capitalism, were to undergo a sustained strain.
 Even the very best people will crack if they have to work too many shifts in a row — and to be clear, I think those on the front lines of fighting this pandemic are wonderful people who deserve so much thanks.
 But because of my concerns about the system, I’m hoping to keep our care with midwives as much as possible.

 Seattle’s Child: What are your postpartum care plans and how have they changed (or not) given this unprecedented situation?